intersystems-community/iris-rest-api-template/README.md

 ## intersystems-iris-docker-rest-template
-This is a template for for a REST API application with  ObjectScript using Docker container for InterSystems IRIS The template goes also with a few files which let you immedietly compile your ObjecScript files in InterSystems IRIS Community Edition in a docker container
+This is a template of a REST API application built with ObjectScript in InterSystems IRIS.
+It also has OPEN API spec,
+can be developed with Docker and VSCode, can ve deployed as ZPM module.

 ## Prerequisites
-This needs to have git and docker installed.
+Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.

+## Installation with ZPM

+zpm:USER>install rest-template

-## Installation
+## Installation for development

+Create your repository from template.

-Clone/git pull the repo into any local directory e.g. like it is shown below:
+Clone/git pull the repo into any local directory e.g. like it is shown below (here I show all the examples related to this repository, but I assume you have your own derived from the template):

 ```
 $ git clone git@github.com:intersystems-community/objectscript-rest-docker-template.git